cacao-accounting/cacao-accounting/docs/container.md

+# Setup Cacao Accounting from the OCI image.

 [![Docker Repository on Quay](https://quay.io/repository/cacaoaccounting/cacaoaccounting/status "Docker Repository on Quay")](https://quay.io/repository/cacaoaccounting/cacaoaccounting)

 A OCI image :simple-docker: is available to execute Cacao Accounting in containers based deployments, the OCI image